hetalang/heta-specifications/actions.md

 The `include` action is an alternative to [include statement](./syntax#include-statement).

 The include action works at the modules level.
-It does not create or update the component but loads another file inside the current one.
+It does not create or update the component but act like it loads another file inside the current one.

 It uses virtual properties to set different files and formats.